Alopes01/Dotfiles/README.md

 Hello everyone,
  Here are my config files of my Ubuntu i3WM machine.
  Keep in mind that some of the configs of rofi and neofetch are not mine, the link to repos is inside the config file.
+Please check out the github owner themes (https://github.com/adi1090x/rofi)

    ## Rice